-- Are responsible for using the school computing systems in accordance with the Pupil Acceptable Use Agreement (see appendix 1), which they will be expected to sign before being given access to school systems.
-(At KS1 it would be expected that parents/carers would sign on behalf of the pupils). - Have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Will be expected to know and understand school policies on the use of technology including computers, mobile phones, digital cameras and hand held devices such as tablets.
+- Have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Will be expected to know and understand school policies on the use of technology including computers, chromebooks, mobile phones, digital cameras and hand held devices such as tablets.
 They should also know and understand school policies on the taking/use of images, sharing information and online bullying. - Should understand the importance of adopting good Online Safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.